5 things to remember while stepping out with your baby

-On the other hand, if you are heading to a place with a lot of sun, make sure to carry cotton-based clothes and lots of sunscreen, umbrella, and hats for your baby.
+If you’re heading to a sunny place, carry cotton clothes and lots of sunscreen, umbrella, and hats for your baby.

-"According to your travel plan, remember to carry pack of diapers, as you might not easily get it, if you are at any remote location or away from city.
-Also your usual brand may not be available at the place you are going,"
+Remember to carry a pack of diapers, as you might not easily get them at remote locations away from the city.

 3. Carry baby cream and lotion

-During winters, the skin becomes dry and itchy.
-While during summers, it can get oily and sweaty.
-Therefor, you should carry a good baby cream and moisturiser to protect your baby from cold winters and harsh summers.
+Winters makes the skin dry and itchy, while summers makes it oily and sweaty.
+Therefore, you should carry a good baby cream and moisturizer to protect your baby from cold winters and harsh summers.

-"Also carry a good baby lotion for your baby as their skin is delicate and can get dry fast.
-Buy a cream with high SPF content, so that it protects the baby' skin from harmful UV rays, as you generally like to soak in winter/summer sun,"
+Buy a cream with high SPF content, so that it protects the baby’s skin from harmful UV rays while you soak in the winter or summer sun.

-Carry good herbal mosquito repellents and mat machines, so that you keep the mosquitos under check, while the baby is sleeping.
+The kit should contain the necessary ointments, antiseptics, band-aids, and most important a good thermometer.
+Carry good herbal mosquito repellents and mat machines, so that you keep the mosquitoes at bay.

 5. Carry a diaper bag

-Finally, as a precaution, you must have the baby's diaper bag along just as you do your purse.
-Even if you're heading out for a short walk, you must carry extra diapers for your baby.
+The final precaution, dear parent, is to always have the baby's diaper bag.
+Even if you're heading out for a short walk, carry the extra diapers.

-A diaper bag is necessary if your baby is below two and hasn't been potty trained.
-Plus, if you are going for long drives or so, extra diapers can help keep your baby clean, dry and happy.
+A diaper bag is necessary if your baby is below 2 and hasn't been potty trained.
+If going on long drives, the extra diapers are an insurance for keeping your baby clean, dry, and happy.